CATEM1NAL/APyday-2/FAQ.md

 items at the same time, creating a more cohesive experience (this doesn't mean you all get the same unlocks/upgrades, though!).

-Each player using their own YAML gives more freedom for people to choose their own item limits, but works best if everyone is using the same gameplay settings (run length/timer settings).
+Each player using their own YAML also works, but will be kinda weird unless everyone is using the same gameplay settings.
 This requires some coordination to set up and can lead to some weirdness such as one player hitting the score cap while the others have a higher score cap, but also allows for some more complex decision making (such as changing host based on who has the most time upgrades).

 Due to how flexible the multiplayer system is, you can do some pretty cool stuff.
-For example if someone gets BKd and they own PAYDAY 2, they can set up the mod, connect to a Criminal Dawn slot, and hop into the lobby until they get unstuck!
-You could also do a sync where everyone has their own games, but periodically you all join a Criminal Dawn slot to get a few checks.
-You can be as creative with this game's inclusion in a multiworld as you want to be.
+For example if someone gets BKd and they own PAYDAY 2, they can set up the mod, connect to a Criminal Dawn slot, and help out until they get unstuck!

 ## How do I send checks?
 Just play the game!
 Basically anything you do will give you points that contribute to getting checks,